 Each academy will make an assessment of the contextual factors placed upon the academy and in particular cohorts when requested to admit a pupil with SEND.
 The academy will not automatically refuse a request for a place to pupils on the grounds that they have special, social, education or behaviour needs or because they have a history of disruption.
 Whilst consideration will always be given to staffing needed to support applications for pupils with SEND, equipment and environmental needs, these will not result in refusal to offer a place but will lead to consultation with the local authority about how these will be sourced.
-Similarly our academies are willing to consider offering new opportunities to pupils may be asked to make agreements as to future conduct and attendance, but such an agreement will not be used as a condition of entry.
+Similarly our academies are willing to consider offering new opportunities to pupils who may have experienced difficulties previously where it is reasonable to do so.
+Parents/carers and pupils may be asked to make agreements as to future conduct and attendance, but such an agreement will not be used as a condition of entry.
 The Local Authority (Derby City Council) administers admissions into the academy.

 For admissions please visit the Derby City Council website here: School admissions - Derby City Council